Jan Roskam: Professional career

+Work on the Piaggio P-180 Avanti

-In 1967 he became Professor of Aerospace Engineering at the University of Kansas.
+In 1967 he became a Professor of Aerospace Engineering at the University of Kansas.
 He served as chairman of the department from 1972 to 1976 and was recognized as the Ackers Distinguished Professor of Aerospace Engineering from 1974 until his retirement in 2003.
 During his time at the university he continued to serve as a member of various advisory committees to NASA and was a member of the X-29 future applications committee.
-He also helped to found the Aerospace Short Course program at the University of Kansas in 1977, which has grown into a global leader for aerospace professional development and training, and still teaches for the program.
+He was involved in founding the Aerospace Short Course program at the University of Kansas in 1977, which has grown into a center for aerospace professional development and training, and he still teaches for the program.

-Roskam founded the Design, Analysis and Research Corporation (DARcorporation) in 1991 with Willem Anemaat in Lawrence, Kansas and served as the company's president until 2004.
+In 1991, Roskam co-founded the Design, Analysis and Research Corporation (DARcorporation) with Willem Anemaat in Lawrence, Kansas.
+He served as the company's president until 2004.
 The main focus of the company is design consultation, software and textbooks in the aviation field.
 The company developed its own aircraft design software, Advanced Aircraft Analysis (AAA), as well as a second design program for a NASA Small Business Innovative Research contract.

 In 2002 he published Roskam's Airplane War Stories a collection of stories about airplane design and analysis and engineering mistakes that were made.
 Many of the stories are based on his own experiences and have previously been used to demonstrate to young engineers that "when we make mistakes, we kill people".
 Roskam has written eleven books on airplane design and flight dynamics.

-Shortly before his retirement in 2003 Roskam was honored with the Chancellor's Club Award for career teaching for his history of outstanding teaching.
-His former students include former president and CEO of Boeing Commercial Airplanes Alan Mulally.
+Shortly before his retirement in 2003, Roskam received the Chancellor's Club Award for his career in teaching, recognizing his exceptional teaching history.
+His former students include Alan Mulally, former president and CEO of Boeing Commercial Airplanes.
 Mulally calls Roskam one of his heroes and notes that he learned important skills such as team-building during Roskam's courses.
 Roskam is also credited with helping Mulally get his first job at Boeing.

-The American Institute of Aeronautics and Astronautics presented him with the AIAA Aircraft Design Award in 2007.
+The American Institute of Aeronautics and Astronautics honored him with the AIAA Aircraft Design Award in 2007.
 The award is given each year for advancements in the area of aircraft design, in Roskam's case the award was to recognize his lifetime contribution to the fields of airplane and configuration design and education.

+Death

+Roskam died on September 9, 2022, at the age of 92.